“Help! My Georgia employer doesn’t have workers’ compensation insurance. What now?”

 Contact a skilled Georgia workers’ compensation attorney

 Even if your employer doesn’t have workers’ compensation, you may still have a claim.
-Contact the experienced Athens workers’ compensation lawyers at Gerber & Holder Attorneys At Law to discuss your case further if you have any questions.
+Contact the experienced Athens workers’ compensation lawyers at Gerber & Holder Workers’ Compensation Attorneys to discuss your case further if you have any questions.